Kids need 'Kids Music'

 Love and nourishment are the cornerstones of healthy development for every baby.
 But music also plays a vital role.
-We have been crooning to our newborns since the dawn of time.
+We've been crooning to our newborns since the dawn of time.
 We rock them and sing lullabies for good reason: it is fundamental to a child's healthy development.

-It is crucial for full, healthy development that we let our children progress from simple nursery songs, through dance and action songs, to a wealth of stimulating music set in their own world.
-Children need children’s music - because they are children!
+Let's help our children progress from simple nursery songs, through dance and action songs, to a wealth of stimulating music set in their own world; they need children’s music - because they are children!

 Quality children’s music, in an atmosphere of love: